Photography by Aleks Paluszek and MJ Smith

-Clint's DJ work goes hand in hand with his career as a broadcaster.
+His DJ work goes hand in hand with his career as a broadcaster.
 He has worked as a radio presenter for several Manchester based radio stations, 96.2 The Revolution, XFM Manchester, Radio X, BBC Radio Manchester and currently, drive time on XS Manchester.
-Clint is a passionate promoter of Manchester's music and culture
+Clint is a passionate promoter of Manchester's music and culture.

-Where Clint is a resident DJ on Saturday nights for over nineteen years - the longest residency in the city.
+Where Clint was resident DJ on Saturday nights for over 21 years

 Student reflection: MJ Smith